Owzar, Kouros

 Overview

-It is the mission of the Bioinformatics Shared Resource to provide research support for DCI members that: 1) enhances DCI research rigor and reproducibility and 2) increases collaborations across and among DCI programs, other Duke programs, and external investigators.
+The mission of the Bioinformatics Shared Resource is to provide research support for DCI members that: Enhances DCI research rigor and reproducibility.
+Increases collaborations across and among DCI programs, other Duke programs, and external investigators.
 This is accomplished by adhering to principles such as sound data provenance and statistical inference, literate programming, and reproducible analysis.
-In addition, whenever existing quantitative methods or computational tools fail to meet researcher’s needs, the faculty and staff of the Bioinformatics Shared Resource leverage their deep and broad theoretical background and computing expertise to develop methodology or tools customized to solve the problem at hand.
+In addition, whenever existing quantitative methods or computational tools fail to meet the researcher’s needs, the faculty and staff of the Bioinformatics Shared Resource leverage their deep and broad theoretical background and computing expertise to develop methodology or tools customized to solve the problem at hand.

 Services

-• Pre-processing, analysis, and annotation of high-throughput sequencing assays:
+Pre-processing, analysis, and annotation of high-throughput sequencing and other assays, including:

 • Flow cytometry